kubernetes/website/docs/admin/admission-controllers.md

 An admission control plug-in is a piece of code that intercepts requests to the Kubernetes API server prior to persistence of the object, but after the request is authenticated and authorized.
-The plug-in code is in the API server process and must be compiled into the binary in order to be used at this time.
+The plug-ins discussed in this document are compiled into the API server process and may only be configured by the cluster administrator.
+As of 1.9, [user provided webhooks](/docs/admin/extensible-admission-controllers.md#external-admission-webhooks) are in beta; these are dynamically configurable.

+Admission control plug-ins may be "validating", "mutating", or both.
+Mutating plug-ins may modify the objects they admit; validating plug-ins may not.

+The admission control process proceeds in two phases.
+In the first phase, mutating admission control plug-ins are run.
+In the second phase, validating admission control plug-ins are run.
+Note again that some of the plug-ins are both.
+In both phases, the plug-ins are run in the order specified by the `--admission-control` flag of `kube-apiserver`.

-Each admission control plug-in is run in sequence before a request is accepted into the cluster.
-If any of the plug-ins in the sequence reject the request, the entire request is rejected immediately and an error is returned to the end-user.
+If any of the plug-ins in either phase reject the request, the entire request is rejected immediately and an error is returned to the end-user.

-Admission control plug-ins may mutate the incoming object in some cases to apply system configured defaults.
-In addition, admission control plug-ins may mutate related resources as part of request processing to do things like increment quota usage.
+Finally, in addition to sometimes mutating the object in question, admission control plug-ins may sometimes have side effects, that is, mutate related resources as part of request processing.
+Incrementing quota usage is the canonical example of why this is necessary.

 ## Why do I need them?